mic-umcg/samit/form.md

   </p>

   <p>
-  Do you want to be including in a mail-list for updates?<br>
+  Do you want to be included in a mail-list for updates?<br>
   <input type="radio" name="mail-list" value="Yes">Yes<br>
   <input type="radio" name="mail-list" value="No" checked>No<br>
   </p>